 Once all special votes have been validated by the Electoral Commission, a final result is able to be announced.
-This is expected late afternoon on Thursday 13 October 2022.
+This is expected by Friday 17 October 2025.

 Release of results

 Where email addresses have been provided, candidates will be emailed both the progress and preliminary results, once available.